Caring For Your 1 Year Old Baby

 By the time your baby is one year old, their senses are almost fully developed.
 Your little one’s vision is sharp, and they can see just as well as most adults.
 They are getting better at recognizing people, places, and objects.

-This is also the case for your child’s hearing.
-While their hearing is already fully developed, they are now becoming better at understanding individual sounds and words.
+While your little one’s hearing is already fully developed, they are now becoming better at understanding individual sounds and words.
 Basically, they are beginning to grasp that people, places, and objects have names.

 As your 1 year old baby tries new foods, their sense of taste continues to develop.
 You’ve probably already noticed that they enjoy eating some foods more than others.
 This is perfectly normal.